PstormQT/CSCI-331-6-Group-7/README.md

 ## Artificial Intelligence Implementation Techniques
 1. Expectiminimax

-    We will use a modification of minimax (Expectiminimax) due to the nature of 2048.
+    It is a a modification of minimax that takes into account randomness.
-        Technically, there is only one actual player who is "playing the game", so to get around this, we have set the max and min players as follows:

-    -   Max Node Player (MaxNP): Normal player who is sliding and merging tiles
+    -   Max Player (MaxP): Normal player who is sliding and merging tiles.
-    -   Min Node Player (MinNP): The spawning of the 2048 tiles
+    -   Min Player (MinP): The spawning of the 2 and 4 tiles.

 2. Monte Carlo Tree Search

-    Monte Carlo Search Tree is a search method similar to the Expectiminimax with an emphasis on only expanding on the best state.
+    It is a search tree algorithm that uses simulations of the game board to approximate the best move.

-    This will run faster and deeper comparing to Expectiminimax due to it doesn't have to expand the node that is less valuable
+    MCTS works on 4 general steps repeated in order:
+    1. Select
+    2. Expand
+    3. Simulation
+    4. Backpropagation